-Much more recent evolutionarily are the functions of the human brain that allow for a broader assessment of the situation, beyond the knee-jerk reaction to danger.
-Neural circuits in the frontal cortex will enable us to determine that, even though something feels like a significant threat, it is not actually that threatening.
+Much more recent evolutionarily are the functions of the human brain that allow for a broader assessment of the situation beyond the knee-jerk reaction to danger.
+Neural circuits in the frontal cortex will enable us to determine that it is not actually that threatening even though something feels like a significant threat.
 This process allows us to downgrade the alert from DEFCON 1 to something more appropriate.

 The proactive mindset is the human ability to engage the more evolved neural circuits.
 This process is a sort of due diligence to improve the quality of the information that we get through our reactive brain circuits.
-I am not talking about ignoring our more primitive reactions, far from that.
+I am not talking about ignoring our more primitive reactions; far from that.
 I am talking about building upon these primitive reactions.
-Instead of reacting impulsively, we use this reactive impulse as a starting point for a more sophisticated process that helps us respond more effectively to a given situation.
+Instead of reacting impulsively, we use this reactive impulse to start a more sophisticated process that helps us respond more effectively to a given situation.

 The proactive mindset can also be called mindfulness

 Given how some people think of mindfulness as an esoteric practice, it is essential to state that what I am describing here is a natural human ability.
-The ability to function more effectively, by discriminating more clearly what is a manageable threat from what is not and adopting more appropriate responses.
+We function more effectively by discriminating between what is a manageable threat and what is not.

 Reactivity means fear

 When you’re reactive, you may not perceive your reactivity as fear.
 For instance, you may feel confused.
 Or feel stuck.
-Or you may be very angry, even angry to the point of being scary to other people… so that doesn’t sound like you’re afraid.
+Or you may be very angry, even angry to the point of being scary to other people, in a way that doesn’t sound like you’re afraid.
 So let’s not call that fear.
 Let’s call it “intense emotion, related to a sense of threat.”
-The point is, it is the very intensity of the emotion that makes it hard to override.
+The point is, it is the sheer intensity of the emotion that makes it hard to override.

 How does one deal with this?
-I’m going to take a simple example: one in which managing the “threat” is relatively easy.
-Let’s talk about what happens when you start wearing contact lenses, and how you get accustomed to inserting them into your eyes.
+I’m going to take a simple example: managing the “threat” is relatively easy.
+Let’s talk about what happens when you start wearing contact lenses and how you get accustomed to inserting them into your eyes.